Most people think American guitar brands are the best because many famous guitarists come from the U.S. of A.

 Ibanez Guitars also designs and manufactures amplifiers, effects units, mandolins, ukuleles, banjos, and other guitar accessories.

 While Gibson once filed a lawsuit against Ibanez for copying the former’s headstock design in 1977, the company relied on its creative team and extensive guitar designs to push forward.

 Today, the company offers more than 130 acoustic guitar models, 165 bass guitars, and 300 electric guitars.

 The Ibanez brand is well-revered for its solid and hollow-body electric guitars, while its signature series also make huge waves in the entertainment scene.

-For example, the three-time Academy Award Winner and guitar virtuoso, Steve Vai, has nine signature guitar models under the Ibanez brand.
+For example, the three-time Grammy Award Winner and guitar virtuoso, Steve Vai, has nine signature guitar models under the Ibanez brand.

 Famous artists choose the Prestige models, while Gio guitars are suitable for budget-conscious guitarists.